Wait…. Racism is a “Big Problem”?

 Doing Race

 Were you aware that you “do race” each and every day?
 Four years ago, I would have maintained a colorblind stance.
 Quite frankly, up until a couple months ago, I was colorblind.
 I believed noticing race meant I was racist and because this is the ultimate fear of White Americans, I chose to remain silent, and, in a sense, ignorant.
 Today, I confidently admit I was very mistaken.
 Noticing race is imperative.
-Looking back, I was feeding into the societal …
+Looking back, I …

 Read more